-Political Dialog
+Political Dialogue

-The donors linked pledges of credit to conditions (conditionality) which mostly demanded a mix of policies known as the "Washington Consensus."
-It included a solid monetary and fiscal policy, and often devaluation, trade liberalization, deregulation and privatization.
+Political dialogue was therefore ultimately not a real innovation (Dauderstädt 1986).
+It continued what the International Monetary Fund, in debt crises in relation to short-term fiscal, monetary and currency policies, and the World Bank, with its structural adjustment programmes in the medium term, had long been doing.
+In this the donors linked pledges of credit to conditions (conditionality) which mostly demanded a mix of policies known as the Washington Consensus.
+It included a solid monetary and fiscal policy, and often devaluation, trade liberalisation, deregulation and privatisation.

 The successes were rather modest.
-One of the main problems was coordinating the different donors, who often pursued different interests.
+One of the main problems was coordinating the different donors which often pursued different interests.
 This divergence of interests has diminished, but not ceased since the end of the Cold War.
 The second core problem was the reduced effect when proposed reforms collided with strong elite interests in the partner countries.
 Often only superficial reforms supervened which formally created new economic freedoms which, however, were not used or again were used only by the still powerful elites.
 This has led to demands for political reforms in the narrower sense (participation, democracy) being more strongly expressed in dialogue (Spanger and Wolff 2003).

 Not least, liberal reforms have led and continue to lead frequently to a strengthening of inequality when powerful actors translate political power into market power.
-This could be seen very clearly in the postcommunist transition societies in which income and wealth distribution deteriorated dramatically.
+This could be seen very clearly in the post-communist transition societies in which income and wealth distribution deteriorated dramatically.
 The withdrawal of the state from economic policy often demanded by liberal advisers undermines their capacity for action and legitimation in other important areas (Fukuyama 2004).
-With that, however, the prospects of a sustainable democratization diminish.
+With that, however, the prospects of a sustainable democratisation diminish.

-In summary, economic instruments reveal themselves to be contradictory.
+In summary, economic instruments reveals themselves to be contradictory.
 Trade policy and capital inflows only work in a political field in which a development-oriented state seeks stability and appropriate distribution structures (for example, East Asia).
-There economic development does lead to democratization in the long run.
-In the course of economic liberalization necessary state control capacities should not be undermined, under the watchword of "Do No Harm!"
-Among other lessdevelopment-oriented states the political conditions for successful development and effective aid must first be created.
+There economic development does lead to democratisation in the long run.
+In the course of economic liberalisation necessary state control capacities should not be undermined, under the watchword of Do No Harm!
+Among other less-development-orientated states the political conditions for successful development and effective aid must first be created.
 Here democracy promotion is closely linked to measures for supporting the rule of law and good governance.